Hydrodynamic theory of wetting by active particles: Background -- equilibrium wetting

 in the partially wet state, with $S<0$.
 A wetting transition means that $S\to0^-$ as a control parameter $\epsilon$ tends to a critical value $\epsilon^*$.
 These transitions come in two types: first-order wetting involves $S\to0$ with a finite slope, $dS/d\epsilon\neq 0$; in this case the fluid film thickness $\zeta$ (on the ``dry'' side) approaches a finite limit as $S\to0$ and then jumps to a macroscopic value $\zeta=O(L)$ only in the fully-wet state.
-Critical transitions have $S\to0$ and $dS/d\epsilon\to 0$ together; this signals a continuous divergence of the thickness $\zeta$, see below.
+Critical\footnote{{Note that these wetting transitions are critical as they involve divergence of the film width as a surface parameter is varied, at two-phase coexistence.
+This is distinct from the complete wetting transition which occurs approaching coexistence from a single phase, e.g. \cite{Neta2021}.}} transitions have $S\to0$ and $dS/d\epsilon\to 0$ together; this signals a continuous divergence of the thickness $\zeta$, see below.